rohitpawar-tech/drone-imagery-segmentation-tool/README.md

 - remains computationally lightweight,
 - produces interpretable outputs,
 - and is easy to extend or replace with stronger models later.

+This makes it a strong baseline for quick experimentation, land-cover prototyping, or assignment-scale remote sensing tasks.

+---